amosavian/FileProvider/README.md

 You can't change the base url later. and all paths are related to this base url by default.

-To initialize an iCloud Container provider use below code, This will automatically manager creating Documents folder in container:
+To initialize an iCloud Container provider look at [here](https://medium.com/ios-os-x-development/icloud-drive-documents-1a46b5706fe1) to see how to update project settings then use below code, This will automatically manager creating Documents folder in container:

 ```swift
 let documentsProvider = CloudFileProvider(containerId: nil)